okami101/vuetify-admin/docs/guide/laravel.md

 This trait will automatically search for all `logo` and `local` for uploaded file.
 For media deletion, he looks for `logo_delete` and `local_delete` with valid media ids (can be array or single value).
-The Vtec Admin file upload component `va-file-input` will take care of all of that.
+The Vuetify Admin file upload component `va-file-input` will take care of all of that.

 ### Search filter

-If you want use global search in [Vtec Admin Iterator](crud/list.md), use `Vtec\Crud\Filters\SearchFilter` with all searchable fields inside allowedFilters method of [Spatie Query Builder](https://docs.spatie.be/laravel-query-builder/v2/features/filtering/) as next :
+If you want use global search in [Vuetify Admin Iterator](crud/list.md), use `Okami101\LaravelVuetifyAdmin\Filters\SearchFilter` with all searchable fields inside allowedFilters method of [Spatie Query Builder](https://docs.spatie.be/laravel-query-builder/v2/features/filtering/) as next :

 ```php {4}
 return new BookCollection(